peterbaumert/bird-snmp-agent/README.md

 * uses `birdc` CLI of bird
 * calls `ss` to query information about used tcp-ports
-* reads bird's configuration files

 ## Dependencies

 The script depends on the following libraries:
 * dateutil
-* pytz
-* tzlocal
-* future

 It also expects the `snmp-mibs-downloader` package.

 All of these can be installed on Ubuntu as follows:

-`apt install python3-dateutil python3-tz python3-tzlocal python3-future snmp-mibs-downloader`
+`apt install snmp-mibs-downloader`
+and
+`pip install -r requirements.txt`

 ## Usage